The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Just Food for Dogs doesn’t offer any partial plan.
 However, if you want to supplement your dog’s kibble with Just Food for Dogs, you could extend your delivery preferences to receive fewer shipments and then feed your dog half the recommended amount (in addition to half of their normal kibble portion).

 The winner of the cost category largely depends on which recipes you choose.
-Just Food for Dogs’ Turkey & Whole Wheat Macaroni is one of the least expensive meals in all of fresh dog food, but it’s limited to this recipe.
-The other meals are comparable in price or more expensive than The Farmer’s Dog.
+Just Food for Dogs’ Turkey & Whole Wheat Macaroni is one of the least expensive meals in all of fresh dog food, and JFFD has made feeding large dogs more affordable with the Large Breed Support meal.
+The other JFFD meals are comparable in price or more expensive than The Farmer’s Dog.
 You’ll also have to factor in the 5% savings that Just Food for Dogs offers to subscribers of the Autoship program.

-If you are after a cheaper, straightforward partial plan, The Farmer’s Dog will be the best choice for you.
+If you have a medium-sized dog or if you are after a cheaper, straightforward, partial plan, The Farmer’s Dog will be the best choice for you.
+You can also learn more in our guide to The Farmer’s Dog Prices and Just Food For Dogs Prices.

 Both brands will calculate the number of calories for each unique dog needs per day.
 This number may vary between the companies as it did with our Corgi; Just Food for Dogs calculated slightly more calories per day.
 If your dog needs to lose or gain weight, this factor may help you decide.